Writing what I

 called home over the years.

-Projects for 2011 include an anthology of opinion works, entitled A Critical Aye: 30 Years of Pointing at the Emperor," highlighting three decades of political and social observation;, a bachelor's cookbook entitled Everything Good Doesn't Come from the Microwave: Life After Ravioli and Ramen, and a graphic novel of illustrated short stories with a decidedly dark and introspective approach.
+Upcoming projects include an anthology of opinion works, entitled A Critical Aye: 30 Years of Pointing at the Emperor," highlighting three decades of political and social observation;, a bachelor's cookbook entitled Everything Good Doesn't Come from the Microwave: Life After Ravioli and Ramen; a work-in-progress stage play; and a graphic novel of illustrated short stories with a decidedly dark and introspective approach.

 Novel works begin with